unblinking/forgettable/README.md

 ## About

-Forgettable is another chatroom.
-The goal of this chatroom project is to be simple but look nice.
+Forgettable is an ephemeral chatroom.

+The goals of this chatroom project are to remain simple and temporary.
 Enter a nickname and begin chatting instantly.
-No password required, no sign-up process, no database, no centrally saved chat history (making the chat history forgettable).
+No password required, no sign-up process, no database, and no centrally saved chat history (making the chat history ephemeral and forgettable).